cs-proxy¶

 cs-proxy -n 2 start -l WestEurope -l EastUs # pin each to a specific region

 Starts an SSH tunnel with SOCKS5 dynamic port forwarding on 127.0.0.1:<port>.
-The tunnel runs in the background with automatic reconnection using exponential backoff.
+The tunnel runs in the background with automatic reconnection using exponential backoff and jitter.

 When -n 2 is used, a second codespace is created (or reused) and a second independent tunnel is started on the next port (socks_port + 1).
 Each tunnel has a different exit IP.
 Use -l once per codespace to pin each to a region: EastUs, WestUs2, WestEurope, SouthEastAsia.